ZhangqiJiang07/MultimodalSurvivalPrediction/README.md

 ## Data
-*Please download the data from [Genomic Data Commons (GDC)](https://gdc.cancer.gov/about-data/publications/pancanatlas).* Make sure the original multimodal data is in the 'MultimodalSurvivalPrediction/preprocess/data' directory before you start running preprocessings and experiments.
+*Please download the data from [Genomic Data Commons (GDC)](https://gdc.cancer.gov/about-data/publications/pancanatlas) and [University of California Santa Cruz (UCSC) Xena](http://xena.ucsc.edu/public/).* Make sure the original multimodal data is in the 'MultimodalSurvivalPrediction/preprocess/data' directory before you start running preprocessings and experiments.

 ## Experiments
 If you’d like to run experiment with specified modality combination (e.g. only clinical and miRNA) use the `Clinical_xx_main.py` files.